rahul-sg/recipes-ratings-analysis/README.md

     <header>
         <h1>Welcome to Our Recipe Ratings Analysis!</h1>
         <h3>By: Rahul Sengupta</h3>
-        <p><strong>NOTE/IMPORTANT:</strong> I realized I accidentally turned in a much older version of the jupyter notebook on gradescope and was unable to resubmit the correct one
-        I have attached the correct one here:
+        <p><strong>NOTE/IMPORTANT:</strong> I realized I accidentally turned in a much older version of the jupyter notebook on gradescope and was unable to resubmit the correct one.
+I have attached the correct one here: <a href="https://drive.google.com/file/d/1Ix78cb1pzv-Hwz1fByV03q1hxfLMdN-A/view?usp=share_link"> <strong>Here</strong></a>
         </p>
         <div></div>
     </header>